ShubhamSKhedekar/Clock-Project-Timestamp.com/README.md

 # Clock-Project-Timestamp.com
 <p>
 <h3>TimeStamp.com is a website which displays current date & time of Countries like India, USA & Paris.
-In addition to this it gives the brief information about that country, which is currently viewing.</h3>
+In addition to this it gives the brief information about that country, which is currently viewing with the help of AboutPage.</h3>
 </p>
 <p>
 <b>Scope Of Improvement:</b>